LyntonZhou/SWAT-HM-pre-post-processing/README.md

 1.2. `code folder` contains _python_ and _matlab_ scripts for preprocessing and postprocessing

-1.3. `data folder` contains TxtInOut files of SWAT-HM model, input excel database file for preprecessing, and GIS shape files (e.g., rivers, subbasin, hrus) for visualization
+1.3. `data folder` contains TxtInOut files of SWAT-HM model, input excel database file for preprecessing, and GIS shape files (e.g., rivers, subbasin, hrus) for visualization, take Cd as an example

 ### 2. Procedure